developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 3. In the Source Settings dialog, edit the settings you want to update.
 Dremio does not support updating the source name.
 4. Click **Save**.

-## Delete a Microsoft OneLake Source[​](#delete-a-microsoft-onelake-source "Direct link to Delete a Microsoft OneLake Source")
+## Delete a Microsoft OneLake Source

 note